 Essentially, a database contains a series of tables all containing different types of variables.
 Determining what each variable is, where it belongs and how it will be presented to customers is the foundation for the overall user interface of your website.

 While there is much more we could cover on this topic, this is a good start.
 There are a lot of steps that go into making a successful online booking system.
 It can be an intimidating process, but the market is hot right now!
 Just look at the recent huge acquisition of Orbitz by Expedia and the equally big purchase of AS Digital by Priceline and OpenTable.
 The industry is only growing and the potential money making opportunity is vast.

 Ready to make your own online booking site?
-Our market and industry experts think that eCommerce sites built for SMB by SMB owners is going to be the next big tech market.
-We’d love to get in on the ground floor with an interested party – so much so that we’re offering 30% any ecommerce project.
+Our market and industry experts think that eCommerce sites built for SMB by SMB owners are going to be the next big tech market.
+We’d love to get in on the ground floor with an interested party – so much so that we’re offering 30% any eCommerce project.
 Give us a call at 408.802.2885 now or contact us to get started.